fasiha/yoyogi/README.md

 This will return an array of toots (replies, boosts, DMs if you're authorized to see them, etc.) in time order.

-## Convert a status to its ancestors and descendants
+## Convert a toot to its ancestors and descendants
 The way toots work is, each toot can have only one (or no) parent, but it can have any number of children.
 Given we get a list of toots most-recent-first, for each of them we'll want to find all their ancestor toots, up to the the oldest ancestor (the progenitor).

 One useful thing might be—each toot has a `in_reply_to_id`, which gives us the *parent toot ID* of this toot.
 It'll be either some long number or `null`, meaning this toot is a progenitor toot: